tekenny/Getting-and-Cleaning-Data/CodeBook.md

 ## Files and Variables

 The following files from the zip file were used.
-All of them can be viewed within this repo.<br>
+For you convenience the first two files listed below are available in this repo.
+The rest of the files can be obtained from the raw data zip file from the URL mentioned above.
 - activity_labels.txt contains 6 mappings of activity codes and names
   - numeric activity code
   - descriptive activity name